 Commission fees are the direct earnings percentage of an ATM.
 This is your labeled fee for service and can fluctuate as you wish, with averages quoted at 10%.
 Commission fees change based on real estate prices, credit card or debit card fees per transaction, costs included with hot wallet hosting, ACH fees from banks, institutional transfers, and fast payments.

 Commission fees mean that the bulk of your profits comes from a high transaction volume.
 The average kiosk makes about 30,000 transactions a month, translating into a $3000 a month profit.

 Consumer demand for the convenience of a Bitcoin ATM can drive target markets to your current business.
 Retailers state they earned an additional $3500 per month from the increase in foot traffic and that 25% of new customers came from a prominent Bitcoin ATM placement.
 For store owners, the knock-on effects of a Bitcoin ATM can further post profits.

 Benefits of an ATM Processing Partner

 With the rate of fees and the overall popularity of Bitcoin, a cryptocurrency ATM is still highly profitable.
 Many companies meet breakeven points between 3-6 months and continue with steady streams of passive income.
 You can judge your own earning potential and ROI timeline with this handy calculator.

 You will need a company to process payment transactions between a bank and your customer (i.e., pulling up customer identifications and Bitcoin Hot wallets); with ATMmachines.com, you do not pay any of those costs, further increasing your profits.
 You can also take advantage of our 0% ATM processing fees when purchasing one of our kiosks.

-Partner with us to start a lucrative business opportunity with a Bitcoin ATM.
-Click here to access a free ebook outlining how you can enter the Cryptocurrency ATM markets and information about our online ATM Business Course or here to request a consultation.
+Partner with AtmMachines.com, LLC to start a lucrative business opportunity with a Bitcoin ATM.
+Click here for more information about our online ATM Business Course or here to request a consultation.